My mentor and spiritual friend (whom I’ve yet to meet in person), Richard Rohr encouraged me to “dump my ex.”

 Still, Rohr makes me wonder: “Is it always wise to be inclusive rather than exclusive when articulating beliefs?
 Is it always adolescent to define ourselves by what we are NOT?

-Is there ever a time when we need to stand against the religious tradition of our youth precisely because, in the end, we felt (and continue to feel) hobbled by its sex/gender dogmas?
+Is there ever a time when we need to stand against the religious tradition of our youth precisely because, in the end, we felt (and continue to feel) hobbled by its most phobic dogmas?

 While taking an all-or-nothing (always or never) stance may sound retrograde, there are times when it makes sense.
 When talking about the Salem Witch Trials or The Holocaust, for instance, we should have an attitude of Never Forget the deathly power of these aggressive practices in the name of Christian purity.
 But, might there be another way of seeing the past that includes the most small-minded elements of history?